 In both cases, appliances are usually used; braces for orthodontics, and for orthopedics, specialized appliances such as expanders and headgear.

-Orthopedic treatment often takes place in anticipation for conventional braces, but generally speaking, the two take place concurrently.
+Orthopedic treatment often takes place in anticipation of conventional braces, but generally speaking, the two take place concurrently.